currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The Angular `json` pipe does the same thing.
+      The Currin `json` pipe does the same thing.
     </td>

   </tr>